 - a) The Tasmanian Government will establish a refreshed approach to industry engagement and will focus on supporting stronger, more collaborative partnerships between system participants.
 Better engagement with industry also means improving the flow of information and insights from industry through to the policy, programs and projects funded by Skills Tasmania.
-This ensures that the decisions being made have had appropriate industry and sector input. - b) The Parties will share information and advice on matters relating to workforce development, training and training pathways in the Transport & Logistics industry in Tasmania, consistent with the commitments outlined in this Compact. - c) The Department of State Growth (Skills Tasmania) is the key agency responsible for oversight of the Government's commitments under this compact and will report through the Secretary to the Minister for Skills, Training and Workforce Growth. - d) The Parties will address the actions as nominated in the attached Priority Action Plan and report annually on the progress of implementing the Industry Skills Compact.
+This ensures that the decisions being made have had appropriate industry and sector input. - b) The Parties will share information and advice on matters relating to workforce development, training and training pathways in the Tourism & Hospitality industry in Tasmania, consistent with the commitments outlined in this Compact. - c) The Department of State Growth (Skills Tasmania) is the key agency responsible for oversight of the Government's commitments under this Compact and will report through the Secretary to the Minister for Skills, Training and Workforce Growth. - d) The Parties will address the actions as nominated in the attached Priority Action Plan and report annually on the progress of the Industry Compact's implementation. - e) Department of State Growth has re-established TTHWAC as an industry-only body.
+Membership is skills-based, with cross sector/regional representation, and independent of training providers. - f) TTHWAC to advise the Premier (through PVEAC) and relevant Minister on matters relating to workforce development across the tourism and hospitality industries in Tasmania. - g) TTHWAC to advise the Premier (through PVEAC) and relevant Ministers on skills requirements for the tourism and hospitality industries and the training arrangements (accredited or non-accredited) to meet those requirements. - h) TTHWAC to endorse a concise, evidence-based annual report to PVEAC and the Minister for Skills and Training on the agreed priorities outlined in the Industry Skills Compact and Priority Action Plan including training and workforce development in the sector, and recommendations for improvement. - i) TTHWAC is to provide industry feedback to support the Skills Compact as necessary. - j) PVEAC to review effectiveness of governance arrangements annually.